VW Zwickau celebrates 35 years of Polo: Employees look back on successes and challenges!

 Das VW-Werk Zwickau feiert 35 Jahre Polo-Produktion.
 Ehemalige und aktuelle Mitarbeiter reflektieren über Erfolge und Herausforderungen.

-The VW plant Zwickau celebrates 35 years of polo production.
+The VW plant in Zwickau is celebrating 35 years of Polo production.
 Former and current employees reflect on successes and challenges.
-(Symbolbild/NAG)

 VW Zwickau celebrates 35 years of Polo: Employees look back on successes and challenges!

-In the VW plant Zwickau, an important era is celebrated-the first polo rolled off the assembly line 35 years ago.
-This milestone not only marks the beginning of a new production line, but also a deep cut in the region's automotive history.
-The first Zwickau Polo, a chic steep rear with a 1.3-liter engine and 55 hp in bright alpine white, has now reached the status of a museum piece.
-Employees remember nostalgically of the beginnings in the Mosel district, where the legendary Trabant models were also manufactured.
-As reported in these 35 years, as reported in these 35 years.
-While employees used to be smiled at for night shifts and some threw the towel due to hard working conditions and short breaks, there are also positive feedback.
-An employee emphasizes how important these layers were for the team: "Our heart was tuned."
+An important era is being celebrated at the VW plant in Zwickau - the first Polo rolled off the assembly line 35 years ago.
+This milestone not only marks the beginning of a new production line, but also a deep turning point in the region's automotive history.
+The first Zwickau Polo, a stylish hatchback with a 1.3 liter engine and 55 hp in bright alpine white, has now achieved the status of a museum piece.
+Employees nostalgically remember the beginnings in the Mosel district, where the legendary Trabant models were also manufactured.
+As news38.de reports, a lot has changed in these 35 years.
+While previously employees were ridiculed for working night shifts and some threw in the towel due to harsh working conditions and short breaks, there is also positive feedback.
+One employee emphasized how important these shifts were for the team: “Our hearts were attached to it.”

 What makes the history of the work special?
-Since VW Sachsen GmbH was founded in December 1990, the work has been a joint venture between VW and the Vehicle Construction Industry Association (IFA).
-The first Volkswagen to get off the assembly line was the polo, and now there are other models such as Golf, Passat and even fully electric vehicles such as ID.3 and ID.4 on the production list.
-Despite the current challenges in the VW crisis, the employees are optimistic.
-Jörn Kaiser and Udo Friedrich, both long-time employees, grew up in the VEB Sachsenring and do not want to miss the change to e-mobility.
-"There is something for the future," says Kaiser, who witnessed the various models that were manufactured in Zwickau.
+Since VW Sachsen GmbH was founded in December 1990, the plant has been a joint venture between VW and the Vehicle Construction Industry Association (IFA).
+The first Volkswagen to roll off the production line there was the Polo, and other models such as the Golf, Passat and even fully electric vehicles such as the ID.3 and ID.4 are now also on the production list.
+Despite the current challenges in the VW crisis, employees are optimistic.
+Jörn Kaiser and Udo Friedrich, both long-time employees, grew up in VEB Sachsenring and don't want to miss the change to e-mobility.
+“There is something to be done for the future,” says Kaiser, who has seen the various models manufactured in Zwickau up close.

 The transformation of the German automotive industry towards fully electric vehicles is a central topic.
-According to mdr.de, employees such as Jörn and Udo have experienced the introduction of the VW engine to Trabant 1.1 and are now happy about the generation change.
-"The young people are fully on the new models," says Udo.
-The change to e-mobility not only brings a breath of fresh air to production, but also new challenges.
-While younger generations are enthusiastic, older employees often still have an emotional bond with the classic combustion engineers.
+According to mdr.de, employees like Jörn and Udo experienced the introduction of the VW engine in the Trabant 1.1 and are now looking forward to the generation change.
+“The young people are really into the new models,” says Udo.
+The switch to e-mobility not only brings a breath of fresh air into production, but also new challenges.
+While younger generations are full of enthusiasm, older employees often still have an emotional connection to the classic combustion engines.

-cars in Germany have always played a central role.
-They are not only means of transportation, but also status symbols and expression of individual freedom.
-As explained [bpb.de] (https://www.bpb.de/shop/zeitschratzen/apuz/298742/kleine-geschichte-des-steutomobils-in-Deutschland/), the rise of the automotive industry was inextricably linked to the economic development of the country.
-The industry has changed radically in the past 125 years, whereby the challenges due to traffic and climate goals have increased in importance.
+Cars in Germany have always played a central role.
+They are not only a means of transportation, but also status symbols and an expression of individual freedom.
+As bpb.de explains, the rise of the automobile industry was inextricably linked to the country's economic development.
+Over the last 125 years, the industry has changed radically, with the challenges posed by transport transitions and climate targets becoming more important.

-The uncertainties about the future of the VW plant have affected the mood among the employees.
+The uncertainties surrounding the future of the VW plant have affected the mood among workers.
 Some still see a favorite in the current situation, supported by existing orders.
-The social views of cars are also in change.
-In urban areas, possession of a car is increasingly considered superfluous, while people in rural regions continue to rely on automobiles.
-The auto industry therefore faces a fundamental realignment that takes into account not only economic but also social aspects.
+Social views on cars are also changing.
+In urban areas, owning a car is increasingly seen as unnecessary, while people in rural areas continue to rely on automobiles.
+The automotive industry is facing a fundamental realignment that takes into account not only economic but also social aspects.

-In summary, we can say that the work in Zwickau is more than just a production facility.
-It is a lively part of Germany's automotive history and stands for the challenges and opportunities that come to us in a changing world.
+In summary, we can say that the Zwickau factory is more than just a production facility.
+It is a living part of Germany's automotive history and represents the challenges and opportunities that lie ahead in a changing world.